frontfoot/overlay_me/README.md

 - overlay images over a web page saving their position/opacity locally (using HTML5 localStorage)
   - images can be loaded from a project local directory (see Project base use)
   - an image can be added on the fly with its absolute url
-- bring back your HTML on top of the overlays (page content will need to be in a #container div)
+- bring back your HTML on top of the overlays
   - control the opacity of the page content
   - keep on playing with the CSS while having with a visual overlay
 - addon layout_resizer, to switch between pre-recorded devices format